Home » WordPress Tutorials » Maintenance » WordPress Asking to Install Again

 If your WordPress is not well optimized you might even reach the maximum number of queries from your visitors.
 I simple way to reduce those queries is to install a caching plugin.
 An example of such would be WP Super Cache.
 Having cache enabled for your website would also improve the loading time of your pages which would improve the user experience.
 You can further check our article on How to enable cache for your WordPress.

 Visitors or changes/updates to your WordPress are not the only reason for your site to generate queries.
-A badly optimized plugin/theme could also be the cause for this.
+A badly optimized plugin/theme could also be the cause of this.
 You can install a query monitoring plugin to troubleshoot what is generating the queries for your website.
 Once identified the cause of the problem you can either contact the developers of the plugin/theme for assistance or simply replace/remove them.

-How to Add Google Calendar in WordPress
+Gutenberg Tutorial: How to Move Blocks in WordPress